 Torah discourages abuse of this permit—not just by recounting the calamitous narratives mentioned above, but also by placing requirements on the husband.
-For every extra wife, no matter how lowly her status, a man must provide “food, clothing and conjugal rights” commensurate to her needs, his capacity and equal to any other wives.
+For every extra wife, no matter how lowly her status, a man must provide “food, clothing and conjugal rights” commensurate to her needs and his capacity, and equal to any other wives.
 Additionally, the husband must provide separate housing for each wife.
-Divorce requires involvement of the scribes, and the sages later instituted the ketubah as a further impediment of divorce.
-(See also Why is Jewish Marriage so One-Sided?)
-We see that these means were in fact effective, polygamy in Jewish circles was historically a rare exception.
+Divorce requires involvement of a scribe, and the sages later instituted the ketubah as a further impediment of divorce.
+(See also Why is Jewish Marriage So One-Sided?)
+We see that these means were in fact effective—polygamy in Jewish circles was historically a rare exception.

 Rare, but necessary nevertheless.
-Even when Rabbi Gershom and his Rabbinical Court assembled to create a ban on polygamy due to the conditions of their time (see previous link for more on this injunction), they nevertheless left the door open for extenuating circumstances.
+Even when Rabbi Gershom and his rabbinical court assembled to declare a ban on polygamy due to the conditions of their time (see previous link for more on this injunction), they nevertheless left the door open for extenuating circumstances.
 That loophole has proven vital in many an instance—for example, the case of a wife who has become (G‑d forbid) mentally incapacitated and is not halachically qualified to receive a divorce.

 You may wish to think of Torah as the DNA of a highly resilient organism called the Jewish people.
 Whenever circumstances change, this organism looks back into its DNA and finds some code that allows for an adaptive modality.
 There’s plenty off limits, but there is enough leeway to provide for every situation human life on planet Earth can throw at you.
 Proof is, we’ve been through it all—nomadic, agrarian, civilized, industrial, technological—and in every part of the world, and we’re still here, strong as ever.